mach3-software/MaCh3-PythonUtils/README.md

 # ML Settings

-For scikit learn based pacakges the settings are then set in the following way, where FitterKwargs directly sets the keyword arguments for the scikit fitting tool being used
+For scikit learn based packages the settings are then set in the following way (where FitterKwargs directly sets the keyword arguments for the scikit fitting tool being used):
 ```yaml
 MLSettings:
     # Package model is included in